 Padron-Navarta et al. 2014, Hilchie et al. 2014, and Peslier et al. 2015 all observe faster movement of Mg-vacancy-related defects [Mg] and/or [tri] relative to Si-vacancy-related defects [Ti] and [Si] during dehydration.
 This observation is echoed in our hydration data for SC1-7 (Figure 5) but we were unable to test this result during dehydration of our SC1-2 sample because these peaks were either not present ([Mg]) or not systematically present ([tri]).

 During the sequential dehydration of the Kilauea Iki olivine, we observe a clear fast direction || a in [Si] and [Ti] but not the [tri] peaks, which produce noisy, isotropic profiles with diffusivities that are, while still faster than would be expected from vacancy-controlled diffusivities in forsterite, roughly an order of magnitude slower || a than the [Ti] and [Si] peaks, in contrast to the observations of faster [tri] movement by other authors.
-The difference in anisotropy also suggests that the dominant mechanism by which in our SC1-2 sample leaves [tri] is different from that by which in our SC1-2 sample leaves the [Ti] and [Si].
-Perhaps, for instance, in our SC1-2 sample leaves [Ti] and [Si] primarily at the PP rate but leaves [tri] primarily during some redistribution process, for instance by moving from a Mg vacancy to a Si vacancy as discussed in more detail later in the discussion.
+The difference in anisotropy also suggests that the dominant mechanism by which H in our Iki sample leaves [tri] is different from how it leaves [Ti] and [Si].
+Perhaps, for instance, H leaves [Ti] and [Si] primarily at the PP rate but leaves [tri] primarily during some redistribution process, for instance by moving from a Mg vacancy to a Si vacancy as discussed in more detail later in the discussion.

 The SC1-2 partial hydration to metastable equilibrium resulted in minuscule amounts of [Mg] and [tri] (Figures 4 and 5) too small to give meaningful diffusivities during dehydration.
 The absence of these peaks from SC1-2 and large increase in [Ti] suggest that in San Carlos olivine, the vast majority of H+ diffusion at the PP rate is affecting the [Ti] specifically.
 The reason for this close association is not entirely clear, but the [Ti] defect requires Ti4+ substituting onto an octahedral site (Berry et al. 2007 XANES paper).
 The fact that H+ is able to enter San Carlos olivine so quickly in the first hours of hydration at the PP rate suggests that at least some octahedral Ti is initially present in San Carlos olivine.
 If all of the Ti were on the tetrahedral site initially, then some of that Ti would need to change its position in the crystal to create the [Ti] defect, a process that is unlikely to occur under the hour timescales at which diffusion is observed.
 Thus, any rapid influx of H+ at the PP rate into an olivine may be limited not only by the initial quantity of Fe3+ (Kohlstedt and Mackwell 1998) but the initial amount of octahedral Ti.